Scaling Gaussian Process Regression with Full Derivative Observations: Background

 where $\mathbf{\Sigma}_{\bx\bz} = [\sigma_\bz^j(x_i)]_{i j}$,

-performs softmax interpolation between $m \ll n$ \emph{interpolation points} $\bz$ whose locations are learned, and $T \in \R^d$ is a learnable temperature vector akin to using automatic relevance detection (ARD)~\citep{mackay1994bayesian} to set lengthscales for different dimensions.
+performs softmax interpolation between $m \ll n$ \emph{interpolation points} $\bz$ whose locations are learned, $\oslash$ is a Hadamard division (\ie, element-wise division), and $T \in \R^d$ is a learnable temperature vector akin to using automatic relevance detection (ARD)~\citep{mackay1994bayesian} to set lengthscales for different dimensions.
 Thus, it is a method that combines aspects of kernel interpolation from SKI and adaptability of inducing point locations to data as in variational inducing points method to obtain a scalable GP method.

 Although the interpolation points bear resemblance to inducing points, they are not associated with corresponding inducing variables that have normal priors which are introduced for the purposes of variational optimization.
 Instead, interpolation points are selected based on distances to data, and so encode the geometry of the underlying data that is most useful for interpolation (Figure~\ref{fig:bg:compare_interp_vs_induce}).
 They are learned by optimizing a combination of the SoftKI MLL, and an approximate MLL when numeric instability arises due to the current placement of interpolation points.
 More concretely, the objective is